bountylabs/blocks-with-screens/cad/pcb/README.md

 ## Changelog

+### OLED Board V5

+* Revert the revert to go back to VIN for the 13V boost circuit as it didn't seem to have any effect.
+And this lightens the load on the 3.3V regulator.
+This is effectively the same design as OLED Board V3.

 ### USB Board V5

 * Turn the battery connector counter-clockwise by 90 degrees to avoid wires hanging off the side of the board and not fitting in the block.